FrediBach/Blowson/docs/detections.md

 # Detections

+Blowson analyses your field names, field content and relationships between fields to guess the correct rules to create new entries.
+There is a whole range of detection concepts explained below.
+By following this concepts, you can create huge amounts of realistic sample data.

 ## Keys

-As you could see in the example above, Blowson correctly guessed that `firstname` is a field for ... well, firstnames.
+The most basic detection is by the exact name of a fields key.
 Here are all the currently detected field keys:

 - id
 - age